-- Remember you are a sub-contractor supplying paid services to an external organisation and therefore are responsible for your own tax affairs.
+- Remember you are a sub-contractor supplying paid services to an external organization and therefore are responsible for your own tax affairs.

-- Don’t forget to factor in the monthly costs it takes to run your business such as insurances, software licences, consumables, etc.
+- Don’t forget to factor in the monthly costs it takes to run your business such as insurance, software licenses, consumables, etc.

-Don’t be fooled by thinking you are going to be raking in the money every hour you work however, as you must factor in administration time for running your own business.
-Things like introductory meetings, preparation of quotations, preparing end of month accounts, or even just answering phone calls and having a quick chat with an interested party, these will all take up your time but they are not billable.
+Don’t be fooled by thinking you are going to be raking in the money every hour you work.
+Remember to factor in administration time for running your business.
+Things like introductory meetings, preparation of quotations, preparing end-of-month accounts, or even just answering phone calls and having a quick chat with an interested party, will all take up your time but they are not billable.

 So that deals with working out how much you can charge as a Virtual Assistant, later on, we will look at how you will actually receive payments for the services you are providing.